-The March of Dimes Wisconsin Chapter funds programs that help moms have full-term pregnancies and healthy babies.
+The March of Dimes-Wisconsin funds programs that help moms have full-term pregnancies and healthy babies.
 This includes providing financial support to research and education that will help moms before and during their pregnancies.
 It also includes working with local medical groups and organizations to improve prenatal care and newborn screening.

 Applications are now being accepted for 2017 grants.
 Please see the attachment below and submit your application before 4:00 p.m. on November 2, 2016 to be considered for a community grant.

 Congratulations to the following organizations who successfully applied to receive Community Awards through the March of Dimes in 2016:

 - Columbia St. Mary's Foundation (Strong Baby Sabbath): Columbia St. Mary's will play host to an educational program for Milwaukee pastors on the impact of prematurity and safe sleep on African-American infant mortality.
 The event will prepare pastors to deliver information about healthy births and safe-sleep practices to their congregations on Strong Baby Sabbath.
 Award amount $700.

 - Wood County Health Department (Tobacco Cessation Education to Reduce Secondhand Smoke Exposure): This project is designed to provide a lunch and learn service to educate healthcare providers on tobacco products that are currently accessible to consumers and to spread awareness of tobacco cessation programs that are available as a resource to their patients.
 Award amount $1,300.

 Congratulations to the following organizations who successfully applied to receive grant funding through the March of Dimes in 2016: